-That way, they’ll also find the silver lining in a bad situation which will help them grow up as happier and more optimistic individuals than those who grew up watching their parents whining about the glass being half-empty.
+That way, they’ll also find the silver lining in a bad situation that will help them grow up as happier and more optimistic individuals than those who grew up watching their parents whining about the half-empty glass.

 While teaching gratitude to your child, create a dinnertime ritual of sharing how your day went and talk about at least one good thing that made your day.
 Ask them about their day at school and if they can name their blessings.

 How about a gratitude jar?
 Whenever your child or anyone in your family thinks of something they’re grateful for, tell them to write it down on paper and put it in the jar.
 Once the jar is filled with the notes, sit together and empty the jar to read them aloud.

 You can also make a gratitude tree to take a leaf from the tree (made of paper) and write down what they’re thankful for.
 When we teach our kids something as crucial as gratitude, you can celebrate thanksgiving every day!

 Treat them to a gratitude walk.
 Wondering what that is?
 You take your kid out in nature, watch a beautiful sunset together, listen to birds singing, or stop to smell the roses.
 Show them how to find thankfulness in non-material things in life.